Adding Fish To Your World

 Placement

 Think carefully about where your tank will go.
 I would not recommend setting it up in a child’s bedroom; the aeration equipment can be noisy.
-Ours gets a weird vibration at times that can be heard miles away.
-(Fortunately it is easily cured with a thump.)
 Think of the tank as a major piece of furniture and plan accordingly.
 Also, it will need to be near an electrical outlet.
 If you have only a small counter space available, keep that in mind when the salesperson at the pet shop tries to sell you a thirty-gallon tank.

 Equipment